 Jared Duncan | Telemetry Lead

 Jared is a third year Computer Science major concentrating in AI and embedded systems.
 He's passionate about renewable energy and loves seeing code take physical form.
 He is responsible for enabling the monitoring infrastructure and dashboards that allow the team to quickly diagnose and assess the current state of the car.
-Michael once built a lamp that could stream song “All Star” by the band Smash Mouth over visible light.
+He also developed the display system for the dashboard.

 Isaac Weintraub | Auxiliary Systems Lead